Mosamorphing/WTF-React/11_Data Fetching/readme.md

 );
 ```

-We can then have our posts page to look like we are calling the api here to get some data from the baseURL provided here.
-Typically, the baseURL is going to be the server that you hit everytime you send a request and then all you have to do is pass the particular route you want to hit as follows:
+We can then set up our posts page to use the Axios instance to fetch data from the `baseURL` provided.
+Typically, the `baseURL` represents the server you access each time you send a request, and you only need to specify the specific route you want to hit as follows:

 ```javascript
 import { useState, useEffect } from "react";